chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `PASSWORD_EXPIRED`: The user password is expired.
 - `UNKNOWN_USER`: The user doesn't exist in the source.

-For example, to indicate the user authenticates successfully, return the following:
+For example, to indicate that the user authenticates successfully, return the following:

 ```json
 {